Quantum Machine Learning for Distributed Quantum Protocols with Local Operations and Noisy Classical Communications: Conclusions

-In this paper, we have studied the problem of quantum state discrimination in the presence of noisy classical communication.
-The states to be discriminated involve orthogonal Bell states, where the qubits of one of the Bell states are corrupted by quantum noise from an entanglement-breaking channel.
-We have proposed an LOCC protocol based on a variational quantum algorithm that targets the maximization of the average success probability.
-Unlike existing protocols, which assume ideal noiseless classical communication, the proposed noise aware-LOCCNet (NA-LOCCNet) directly accounts for the presence of noisy classical communication.
-Simulation results have confirmed the advantages of the proposed solution.
-It is observed that quantum entanglement-breaking noise on the observed system can be advantageous to improve the detection capacity when classical communication is noisy.
+In this paper, we have studied the problems of distributed entanglement distillation and distributed quantum state discrimination in the presence of noisy classical communications.
+Specifically, we have proposed to train PQCs at the two parties so as to maximize the average fidelity in entanglement distillation and average success probability in quantum state discrimination.
+Simulation results have confirmed the advantages of the proposed NA-LOCCNet over the existing protocols designed for noiseless classical communications.
+Future work in entanglement distillation may involve the integration of the proposed scheme into a network protocol for entanglement distillation \cite{quantum_internet_protocol_stacl_review_2022}.
+For quantum state discrimination, it was observed that quantum entanglement-breaking noise on the observed system can be advantageous to improve the detection capacity when classical communication is noisy.
+Further increasing the number of qubit pairs $(S>2)$ may result in better protocols, and is a direction for future research.